-Sunset Rock State Park is a 3.2 mile lightly trafficked loop trail located near Southington, CT that features a lake and is rated as difficult.
-The trail is primarily used for hiking and mountain biking and is accessible year-round.
+Sunset Rock State Park is a 3.2 mile lightly trafficked loop trail located near Southington, Connecticut that features a lake and is rated as moderate.
+The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash